apache/activemq/SECURITY.md

 ## Security vs Features

 AI code scanning tools often mistaken designed features as a security issue.
+It is the responsibility of the reporter to review AI output and verify if it's a real issue.
+There has been a large number of invalid submissions that could be avoided by simply reviewing the JMS spec and the features of the broker itself.

+Some of the most common reported examples:

 1. JMS Selectors - An optional query parameter designed to filter messages on a queue or topic that is not security related